deepthi1107/deepthi1107/README.md

 ✨ Campus Ambassador of Reach Technology | National Social Summit IIT Roorkee.

-✨ Open-source Contributor of Script Winter of Code | Open-source Contributor of GirlScript Winter of Contributing.
+✨ Open-source Contributor of Script Winter of Code'21 | Open-source Contributor of GirlScript Winter of Contributing'21.

 ## 🛠 Skills